 Catholics are called to make Christ present to the world around us.
 The service we give to the community to assist in its worship or the outreach to our sisters and brothers in community is called ministry.
 Ministries at St. Bonaventure focus on five key areas.
 Each key area of ministry has a leader and each individual ministry has a coordinator.
 We encourage you to participate and share your gifts with the parish.
-If you cannot connect with one of the coordinators contact the ministry centre by phone or email@example.com
+If you cannot connect with one of the coordinators contact the Ministry Centre by phone.

 PASTORIAL PLANNING & ADMINISTRATION